debiki/talkyard-prod-one/docs/upgrade-v0-to-v1.md

 docker compose logs | grep ERR | grep -v 'ADD CONSTRAINT .* DEFERRABLE'
 ```

+#### Point hostname to any new VM IP

+If you're upgrading to v1 in the *same* VM, then skip this.

-Next, if you're doing the upgrade in a separate VM
+But if you're doing the upgrade in a separate VM,
-(e.g. from a machine image), find the IP of this VM, and add it to your laptop's /etc/hosts:
+e.g. created from a machine image.
+Then, find the IP of the VM (where you just
+installed Talkyard v1), and add it to your laptop's /etc/hosts:

 ```
 11.22.33.44  your-forum.example.com
 ```

-Thereafter, open `http://your-forum.example.com` in your browser.
+Thereafter, open `http://your-forum.example.com` in a browser (on your laptop).

 You should see an error page — this new v1 installation doesn't know about your
 old server and hostname: